HashiCorp Vault 1.13 brings enhancements to team workflows, integrations, and visibility.

 Kubernetes applications using Vault for secrets management have had the option of leveraging a sidecar or the CSI secrets store provider to inject secrets into files.
 This created a number of challenges.

 First, these approaches required applications to be modified if you wanted the ability to read from a file.
 Furthermore, applications need to be aware of when credentials have been modified so that they can be re-read from the file.

 Vault 1.13 introduces the Vault Operator to provide a resolution to these challenges.
 The Operator will allow customers to natively sync secrets from Vault to Kubernetes clusters.

-The Vault Operator will not be immediately available with the GA launch of 1.13.
-Its availability date will occur in late March.
+The Vault Secrets Operator will not be immediately available with the GA launch of 1.13.
+It will be available in late March.

 Vault 1.13 includes several enhancements to the Vault Agent.

 In Vault 1.13 and the HashiCorp Cloud Platform (HCP), we’ve introduced a feature enabling active connections between self-managed Vault clusters and HCP.
 The feature is similar to the Consul global management plane.
 You sign up for free on HCP to use it, and you can connect self-managed clusters into one platform and access applications built on top of HCP, such as the operations monitoring and usage insights features currently in private beta.

 We’ve chosen specifically to add these capabilities to HCP because adding data processing functionalities to the Vault binary could increase memory consumption.
 To participate in this private beta you must first upgrade to Vault 1.13.
 However, the upgrade doesn’t need to occur in your production environments.
 Simply upgrade a pre-production environment to Vault 1.13 and you can start testing.
 If you would like to participate in the beta please contact our product team by emailing email@example.com.